One Solution to Synchronize Flights, Maintenance and Materials

 The planning process starts with the activity of the fleet.
 This can be represented by aggregate flight hours or cycles for a station and fleet type, or through fully detailed flight routes by type.
 Demand planning logic computes demand rates for part failures by location.
 This in turn drives optimized inventory targets by location to achieve the targeted service levels at the lowest possible cost-per-flight-hour.

-PTC software provides views into where the fleet needs to be deployed.
+PTC software provides views into where the fleet will be deployed in the future.
 This enables proactive relocation of inventory in anticipation of the new routes.

 PTC software provides visibility to historic maintenance events such as letter checks, EO / EA, and AWD.
 This visibility drives requirements via probabilistic maintenance BOMs that include required and conditional parts.